metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ## Flavors

-With the introduction of Isolated Kubernetes Clusters, the cluster user must decide upon cluster creation which type of Isolation he needs for his workload.
+With the introduction of Isolated Kubernetes Clusters, the cluster user must decide upon cluster creation which type of isolation he needs for his workload.
 There are 3 different flavours available:

 - Internet Access Baseline: This is the default cluster creation mode, which does not change any aspects of network and registry access.